Antcliffr12/GitRepoPull/README.md

 # To make this work

-take repos.sql file and import it into mysql database.

-## change

-change config/database to your credientals on local machine, I used xampp with phpmyadmin
+Change database info in config/database.php, load index.php and it will create database, table and insert on page load.
+I used xampp with phpmyadmin

-## Load Data
-to get the data to be imported into the database, you have to go to your url string /api/create.php (http://localhost/GithubPHPList/OOP/api/create.php)